 Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 It's wrong.
-It has been wrong since the Motor Accident Injuries Act 2017 (MAIA 2017) came into effect.
+It has been wrong for a long time.
 And it's wrong in a way that costs at-fault drivers across NSW tens of thousands of dollars a year in benefits they never claim — because no one told them they could.

 This article is the plain-English correction.
-If you caused a crash in NSW and you were injured, you're entitled to up to 52 weeks of statutory benefits, regardless of fault.
+If you caused a crash in NSW and you were injured, there's still meaningful support available to you, regardless of fault.
 Here's what that actually covers, why most lawyers won't run your file, and how to claim it.

 Why the myth survives